Jahia/jcrestapi/README.md

     "mixins" : <mixins representation>,
     "children" : <children representation>,
     "versions" : <versions representation>,
-    "links" : {
+    "_links" : {
-        "self" : "<URI identifying the resource associated with this node>", "type" : "<URI identifying the resource associated with this node's type>", "properties" : "<URI identifying the resource associated with this node's properties>", "mixins" : "<URI identifying the resource associated with this node's mixins>", "children" : "<URI identifying the resource associated with this node's children>", "versions" : "<URI identifying the resource associated with this node's versions>" }
+        "self" : { "href" : "<URI identifying the resource associated with this node>" }, "type" : { "href" : "<URI identifying the resource associated with this node's type>" }, "properties" : { "href" : "<URI identifying the resource associated with this node's properties>" }, "mixins" : { "href" : "<URI identifying the resource associated with this node's mixins>" }, "children" : { "href" : "<URI identifying the resource associated with this node's children>" }, "versions" : { "href" : "<URI identifying the resource associated with this node's versions>" }
+    }

 Note that it should be possible for an API client to only request a subset of the complete structure.
 For example,